Happyr/Doctrine-Specification/docs/0-3-laravel.md

 ### atrauzzi/laravel-doctrine

-For this package, in its configuration settings, set the `defaultRepository` setting to `Happyr\DoctrineSpecification\EntitySpecificationRepository`
+For this package, in its configuration settings, set the `defaultRepository` setting to `Happyr\DoctrineSpecification\Repository\EntitySpecificationRepository`

 ###  mitchellvanw/laravel-doctrine

-For this package, in its configuration settings, set the `repository` setting to `Happyr\DoctrineSpecification\EntitySpecificationRepository`
+For this package, in its configuration settings, set the `repository` setting to `Happyr\DoctrineSpecification\Repository\EntitySpecificationRepository`